Ms. Giordano is a writer and public speaker who is interested in politics and history.

 - Sanders boasted that he had not given any paid speeches, but never mentioned that this was because no one is legally allowed to be paid for speeches while they are in office.

-Hillary also tried to run a dignified issues-oriented campaign against Trump, although Trump’s outrageous behavior made that very difficult for her.
-He called her “Crooked Hillary,” but she never resorted to name calling, although there were plenty of names she could have called him.
+Hillary also tried to run a dignified issue-oriented campaign against Trump, although Trump’s outrageous behavior made that very difficult for her.
+He called her “Crooked Hillary,” but she never resorted to name-calling, although there were plenty of names she could have called him.